GastownNewbie/pong-project/README.md

         let topY = y;
         let bottomY = y + height;
         return [leftX, rightX, topY, bottomY];

 **Player 1:**
 * a: up
 * z: down

+       this.player1 = new Paddle(
+      this.height,
+      this.paddleWidth,
+      this.paddleHeight,
+      this.boardGap,

+      (this.height - this.paddleHeight) / 2,
+      KEYS.a,
+      KEYS.z,
+      'green'
+        );

 **Player 2:**
 * ▲ : up
 * ▼: down

+        this.player2 = new Paddle(
+        this.height,
+        this.paddleWidth,
+        this.paddleHeight,
+        (this.width - this.boardGap - this.paddleWidth),
+        (this.height - this.paddleHeight) / 2,
+        KEYS.up,
+        KEYS.down
+        );

 Try playing or making the game!
-We hope you enjoy it.
+Hope you enjoy it.